 Mandujano/Cell is comprised of three physical spaces: design studio, book store and gallery space.

 About Kim Fisher

 Kim Fisher (b.1973) lives and works in Los Angeles.
-Fisher studied at UCLA and Otis College, Los Angeles.
+Fisher studied at UCLA and Otis College of Art and Design.

 Fisher exhibits extensively within America as well as internationally, selected solo exhibitions include: ‘If…we’, Shane Campbell Gallery, Chicago (2017); ‘A Little Bit of But’ LAXART, Los Angeles (2016); ‘Dirty Kitchen’, The Modern Institute, Aird’s Lane, Glasgow (2014); ‘Angus’, China Art Objects, Los Angeles, (2013); John Connelly Presents, New York (2010); and Midway Contemporary Art, Minneapolis (2003).

 In 2018, Fisher exhibited within ‘This Brush for Hire’ at the ICA, Los Angeles, curated by Meg Cranston and John Baldessari); and in 2014, the artist participated in the Hammer Museum’s ‘Made in LA’, curated by Connie Butler and Michael Ned Holte.
 Fisher also presented work in the California Biennial and Whitney Biennial (both 2004).
 LAXART recently published a book to coincide with Fisher’s 2016 exhibition ‘A Little Bit of But’.
 Her 2011 publication produced by The Modern Institute includes excerpts by Joan Didion from ‘Slouching Towards Bethlehem’, which were first published in 1968.